Zhengxin-Tang/5010_Assignment1_v2/README.md

 library).
 - Your program should be cleanly finished by terminating all running threads.

-- Package everything into a single runnable jar le, one for server, one for client.
+- Package everything into a single runnable jar runnable, one for server, one for client.
 - Your server and client should be executable exactly as follows:
 ```
 java -jar server.jar [-p port]